apache/freemarker-generator/freemarker-generator-cli/README.md

 * Support for reading document content from STDIN to integrate with command line tools
 * Support execution of arbitrary commands using [Apache Commons Exec](https://commons.apache.org/proper/commons-exec/)
 * Add some commonly useful information such as `System Properties`, `Enviroment Variables`
+* Support embedding the code in existing applications

 # 4. Installation